Harry von Kessler: Life and work

+About the Eulenburg affair sex scandal that rocked Germany in 1906-1908 when the best friend of the Kaiser Wilhelm II, Prince Philip von Eulenburg was exposed as gay, Kessler wrote in his diary that the scandal demonstrated how dangerous it was to be gay as the careers of even most highly placed homosexuals such as the Kaiser's favorite courtier, best friend and closest adviser could be destroyed if their sexuality came to public notice.
+However, Kessler believed that the scandal, however unfortunate it was to Eulenburg, would ultimately lead to greater public tolerance for gay people.
+Kessler predicated in his diary: "Around 1920 we—which is not the case today—will hold the record in pederasty, like Sparta in Greece."

+Around 1909, Kessler helped Hugo von Hofmannsthal to develop the outline of a comic opera, which would later come to be called Der Rosenkavalier.
+Richard Strauss composed the music (but also demanded various changes in the plot).
+Der Rosenkavalier premiered in Dresden in 1911 under the baton of Ernst von Schuch.
+Kessler hoped to be named as a co-author of the libretto, but Hofmannsthal merely mentioned him in the dedication.

+In 1913 Kessler founded his own company, the Cranach Press, of which he became the director.
 Around 1913, Kessler commissioned Edward Gordon Craig, an English theatrical designer and theoretician, to make woodcut illustrations for a sumptuous edition of Shakespeare's Hamlet for the Cranach Press.
 A German translation by Gerhart Hauptmann, with illustrations by Craig, was finally published in Weimar in 1928.
 The English version, edited by J. Dover Wilson, came out in 1930.
 This book, printed on fine paper, using different type-faces, with marginal notes with source quotations, and featuring Craig's woodcuts, is regarded by many as one of the finest examples of the printer's art to have been published in the 20th century.
 It is still sought by collectors worldwide.

 Kessler's ideas of reforming culture went beyond the visual arts.
 He developed a reformation concept for the theatre which was supported by Edward Gordon Craig, Max Reinhardt and Karl Vollmöller.
 Kessler asserted that a so-called "Mustertheater" should be established.
 The Belgian architect Henry van de Velde sought to design the corresponding building.
 On the initiative of Kessler, many prominent writers were invited to introduce a literary modernity to Weimar, but the hegemonic opinions were considered too conservative and nationalistic, and the plans for the Mustertheater failed.

 During his Weimar period Kessler became close friends with Elisabeth Förster-Nietzsche (1846–1935), the sister of late Friedrich Nietzsche.
 At the suggestion of Kessler, she chose Weimar as domicile for the Nietzsche Archive.

-In 1903, Kessler launched the Deutscher Künstlerbund and became its vice-president.
-The consortium supported less acknowledged artists including Edvard Munch, Johannes R. Becher, Detlev von Liliencron and the painters of Die Brücke.
-In 1906, an exhibition commotion gave reason to depose Kessler from his office.
-An exhibition of drawings at the Grand Ducal Museum by Rodin and dedicated, in error, to the Grand Duke of Sax Thuringia, was considered as a risk to the wives and daughters of Weimar.
-This was followed by a smear campaign that Kessler considered to be an intrigue by Aimé Charles Vincent von Palezieux, retired Prussian General and court Marshall in Weimar, but which led to Kessler's resignation.
-Palezieux died less than a year later on 10 February 1907 just before receipt of a challenge to a duel from Kessler.

 Later years

-Kessler saw active service on the Western Front during World War I. In 1918, he returned to his estate in Weimar, recording that although the house seemed unchanged from 1913 and his old servants and pets greeted him with affection, his collections of paintings, statues, books and mementos reflected a European intellectual and cultural community which was now "dead, missing, scattered .. or become enemies".